Cyril-Basquin/AWS/Tutorials/Python_installation.md

-### Protocol to install and start python3 on an EC2-instance
+### Protocol to install and start python3 with virtual environnement on an EC2-instance

 **\# At the creation of your EC2 instance, launch this script**

 \#!/bin/bash
 sudo yum update -y
 sudo yum install python3 -y